anghelflorinm/MinMax-Python-Games/README.md

-# TicTacToe and Connect4 using MinMax
+# TicTacToe and Connect4 using Minimax

-The famous TicTacToe and Connect4 games that can be played against an AI that plays using the MinMax algorithm strategy.
+The famous TicTacToe and Connect4 games that can be played against an AI that plays using the Minimax algorithm strategy.

 ## Running